PREVENTING HUMAN TRAFFICKING FOR ORPHANED & FOSTER YOUTH

 Internationally, these same practices are important to pay attention to when supporting programs for children.
 Making informed decisions by researching organizations helps ensure we are not supporting those profiting from exploitation.
 Understanding the influence that global events have on the vulnerability of children and families is also critical.
 As an example, the recent displacement of Ukrainian families has the potential to increase the trafficking and exploitation of children when families are separated or facing dangerous migration circumstances.
 The global community also needs to be aware of risk factors and warning signs of possible abuse or trafficking.

 Education can be one of the most effective ways to prevent human trafficking, especially within foster care and international orphan care systems.
-This why Free for Life International is excited to host a first-of-its-kind event: the Intersection of Human Trafficking and Orphan & Foster Care Conference.
-On May 26th, 2022, the conference will bring together experts from domestic and international child protection, law enforcement, and anti-human trafficking, and it is free and open to the global community.
-You can learn more about about the event and register here.
+This why Free for Life International was excited to host a first-of-its-kind event: the Intersection of Human Trafficking and Orphan & Foster Care Conference.
+On May 26th, 2022, the conference brought together experts from domestic and international child protection, law enforcement, and anti-human trafficking, and it is free and open to the global community.
+You can learn more about about the event and request the recording here.

 Spring 2022 Intern

 Mallory is one of Free for Life’s interns for the Spring 2022 term.
 She will be helping conduct research and supporting the other members of the team in all their tasks.
 Mallory is incredibly passionate about human rights work and believes that all people are deserving of the freedom to live fulfilling and vibrant lives; she wants to work in the nonprofit world for the rest of her career, specifically working in the women’s rights field.
 She is currently pursuing a degree at Belmont University, majoring in Faith and Social Justice with minors in Sociology and Public Relations.
 Mallory is originally from Cincinnati, Ohio, but loves living in Nashville.
 In her free time, she loves caring for her many plants, working out, or reading a good fiction book.